g2384/Life-In-The-UK/Facts.md

 **Edinburgh Castle** is looked after by **Historic Scotland**, a Scottish government agency.

+Big Ben is the nickname for the great bell of the clock at the House of Parliament in London.
+The clock is over **150 years old** and is a popular tourist attraction.

+The Scottish Exhibition and Conference Centre (SECC) is located in Glasgow.

+British overseas territories:
+- Anguilla
+- Bermuda
+- British Antarctic Territory
+- British Indian Ocean Territory
+- British Virgin Islands
+- Cayman Islands
+- Falkland Islands
+- Gibraltar
+- Montserrat
+- Pitcairn Islands
+- Saint Helena, Ascension and Tristan da Cunha
+- South Georgia and the South Sandwich Islands
+- Turks and Caicos Islands

 # Religion

 The spiritual leader of the Church of England is the **Archbishop of Canterbury**.